wikaax/logistic-regression/README.md

 ## How to run
 ```
-python ./train.py
+python ./run_simulation.py
 ```

 ## Data structure

 - `experiments` - directory with experiments such as feature_selection experiment and iteration experiment
-- `methods` - directory with methods such as cross_validation, t_test and `our implementation of logistic regression`
+- `methods` - directory with methods such as cross_validation, t_test, `our implementation of logistic regression` and utils
-- `train.py`- main file to run the project
+- `run_simulation.py`- main file to run the project
 - `train.csv` - dataset